FAQ and reference

 a, disp rply

-1. Repeat this step until the prompt from the XP job is shown.
-At some point, you will see the prompt, it will be in the form of:
+- Repeat this step until the prompt from the XP job is shown.
+At some point, you will see the prompt in the following form.

-3. Insert a new line at the bottom.
+autoreply.inifile in the/ops/bindirectory (or the directory where the XP2 Connector is installed). - Insert a new line at the bottom.
 Enter the job name followed by an equals sign.
-The job name must match the job name that was specified on the OpCon/xps command line.
-(Case is important.)
+The job name must match the job name specified on the OpCon command line (case-sensitive).

 [[SMAXPSetup]] run_xp_job.pl p2purge QUE=HRP,RETN=0,RPT=A,DELT=Y,DOCS=A